A woman in a yellow cardigan with documents, suggesting paperwork or documentation in real estate.

 Get approved to see what you qualify for.

-The Bottom Line: Be Prepared For Mortgage Preapproval
+The Bottom Line: Take Steps To Prepare For Mortgage Preapproval

-If you’re ready to dive into the home buying process, apply for mortgage approval today.
+If you’re ready to dive into the home buying process, start the application process today.

 Lauren Nowacki